ubports/docs.ubports.com/porting/configure_test_fix/Display.rst

 Once you have adjusted the ``android.conf`` file to the display settings needed for your device, this file should be incorporated into your build.

 Create the file android.conf in your 'ubuntu' directory and enter the settings you have determined and tested.
-Complete :ref:`steps 3 and 4 above described in the Overlay section <Overlay>`, taking care to remember how to correctly :ref:`rebuild the system image <Rebuild-system.img>`.
+Complete :ref:`the last steps of the overlay file method <Overlay-steps>`, taking care to remember how to correctly :ref:`rebuild the system image. <Rebuild-system.img>`

 .. _Display-settings: